-48. A complaint against a priest or deacon (including archdeacons and all cathedral clergy) should be made to the bishop of the diocese where the s10(2)(a) priest or deacon held office when the alleged misconduct occurred.
+48. A complaint against a priest or deacon (including archdeacons and all s10(2)(a) cathedral clergy) should be made to the bishop of the diocese where the s6(1)(a)

+priest or deacon held office when the alleged misconduct occurred.

-49. However, if a priest or deacon is alleged to have officiated as a minister in a diocese without authority a complaint should be made to the bishop of that diocese.
+- 49. However, if a priest or deacon is alleged to have officiated as a minister in a diocese without authority a complaint should be made to the bishop of that diocese.
 If such a complaint is properly made then any other similar proceedings in a different diocese are to be discontinued, and no new proceedings concerning the same matter can be started elsewhere.
-There can only be one set of proceedings under the Measure against a respondent in respect of any one matter.

-s6(1)(b)

-50. Subject to paragraphs 48 and 49 above a complaint may also be made to the bishop of the diocese where the priest or deacon resided when the alleged misconduct occurred, unless similar proceedings are already under way elsewhere.
-Any proceedings brought on the basis of residence are to be discontinued if a complaint is properly made elsewhere in respect of the same matter.

-51. A list of addresses and contact details of the diocesan bishops for each province appears in appendix A to this Code.
+There can only be one set of proceedings under the Measure against a respondent in respect of any one matter. - 50.
+Subject to paragraphs 48 and 49 above a complaint may also be made to the bishop of the diocese where the priest or deacon resided when the s6(1)(a) alleged misconduct occurred, unless similar proceedings are already under way elsewhere.
+Any proceedings brought on the basis of residence are to be discontinued if a complaint is properly made elsewhere in respect of the s6(3) same matter. - 51.
+A list of addresses and contact details of the diocesan bishops for each province appears in appendix A to this Code.